2018

 XIV, 489 pp.

-9 colour maps, 1 b/w map, 15 colour photos, 1 colour drawing, 18 colour illustrations, numerous tables, overviews and graphics
+9 colour maps, 1 b/w map, 15 colour photos, 1 colour drawing, 18 colour illustrations, numerous diagrams, tables and charts

 Text language: English

-The first Nuba Mountain Languages Conference took place at Leiden University, the Netherlands, in 2012; the proceedings of this meeting were published as Schadeberg & Blench (2013).
+The 1st International Nuba Mountain Languages Conference took place at Leiden University, the Netherlands, in 2012; the proceedings of this meeting were published as Schadeberg / Blench (2013).
 The second conference took place at INALCO, Paris, August 27-30, 2014.
-The current volume constitutes a selection of presentations from the Third Nuba Mountain Languages Conference at the University of Cologne, September 27-29, 2017.
+The current volume constitutes a selection of presentations from the 3rd International Nuba Mountain Languages Conference at the University of Cologne, September 27-29, 2017.
 In addition, a number of contributions on languages in this area are included which could not be presented at this conference for various reasons.

 CONTENTS